Redevpt of Mhada colony in Thane caught in red tape

 "Delay in decision-making has held up the project.
 Merely sanctioning higher FSI of 2.5 is not the solution.
 Environment nods and lack of clarity on part of Mhada regarding the ready housing stock to be provided to it has become the bone of contention," said Hanumant Jagdale, a NCP leader and a prominent developer in the area.

-the colony stand on small plots of around 600 sq m, so the developer has no option but to go vertical.
+"Most of the buildings in the colony stand on small plots of around 600 sq m, so the developer has no option but to go vertical.
 Initially, two of the three building redevelopment projects took off successfully after Mhada increased the FSI to 2.5 from 1.
 However, for the past four to five months, the work has stopped after the Thane Municipal Corporation (TMC) insisted on an environment department no-objection certificate for structures exceeding 20,000 sq m.
 Owner of the land, in this case Mhada, should get the requisite NOC but the agency has failed to do so," said Jagdale.

-the TMC has refused to give a go-ahead, he added.
+In the absence of the NOC, the TMC has refused to give a go-ahead, he added.

 Locals have held the nexus between developers and policy planners in Mantralaya, Mhada and the TMC responsible for this.
 But now, others who are still residing in the age-old dilapidated buildings and row houses are unwilling to take the redevelopment plunge.